 - Conference costs

-The Ideas Fund Review Committee reviews the applications and makes recommendations to the Executive Committee for final approval.
+The Innovation Fund Review Committee reviews the applications and makes recommendations to the Executive Committee for final approval.

-- Research receives no other funding;
+- Research described in the proposal received no other funding

-Additional space and associated costs must have been approved and allocated by the relevant Department prior to application.
+- Additional space and associated costs must have been approved and allocated by the relevant department prior to application

 An update on research activities is required after six months and a short final report must be submitted one month after the funding ends.